UC-Irvine-CS175/uci-cs175/syllabus.md

 - We will use [PyTorch](https://pytorch.org/) and [PyTorch Lightning](https://www.pytorchlightning.ai/).

-- We will use CNNs and Transformers for different tasks.
+- We will use Deep Learning for different computer vision tasks.

-- We will manage and monitor our experiments using [Weights & Biases](https://docs.wandb.ai/)
+- We will manage and monitor our experiments using [Weights & Biases](https://docs.wandb.ai/).

-- We will package and deploy our system
+- We will package and deploy our system.

-- We will set up a front-end using [Gradio](https://gradio.app/docs) or [Streamlit](https://streamlit.io/)
+- We will set up a front-end using [Gradio](https://gradio.app/docs) or [Streamlit](https://streamlit.io/).

 ## Communication